 The syntax and semantics of abstraction logic are simple and elementary.
 This gives working with it a similar feel as computer algebra.

 The logic is open and welcomes scrutiny.
-Practal Zero is free to use, and deeper local tooling is being prepared.
+Practal Zero runs locally and is free to use, and deeper local tooling is being prepared.

 In abstraction logic, you don't switch systems to work with a different logic.
 Abstraction logic can adapt to many different logical paradigms and fits many mathematical situations.
 You declare or define abstractions, state axioms as needed, and reason within the resulting theory.
 There is no distinction between logical and mathematical constants, everything is just an abstraction.